Dapper Dan (designer): In popular culture

 Dapper Dan has worked with musicians like Bobby Brown, Eric B. & Rakim, LL Cool J, Big Daddy Kane and Salt-N-Pepa, essentially bridging the gap between hip-hop culture and luxury fashion.

 In 2001, Dapper Dan was referenced in a Jay-Z lyric in his song "U Don't Know" from his album The Blueprint.
 In 2002, he was referenced multiple times in the Alpo Martinez crime film Paid in Full.
 Additionally in 2019, he was referenced in the poem Dapper Dan Meets Petey Shooting Cee-lo by Willie Perdomo.

+Tyler, the Creator references Dapper Dan in his song "Odd Toddlers" from his debut studio album Bastard.

 In September 2016, prior to the premiere of the Netflix original series Luke Cage, Dapper Dan was featured in part of the "Street Level Hero" digital social video series to discuss Luke Cage, which is set in Harlem.
 He subsequently appeared in two episodes of the series, one in the first season and one in the second, playing himself.

 In November 2017, he appeared in a segment on Conan for Conan O'Brien's stay at the Apollo Theater in which he styled the talk show host.

-Day's memoir was published by Random House in 2019.
-Sony Pictures has already bought the rights to a film adaptation, with comedian Jerrod Carmichael attached as screenwriter and producer.
+Dapper Dan: Made in Harlem: A Memoir was published by Random House in 2019.
+Sony Pictures bought the rights to a film adaptation, with comedian Jerrod Carmichael attached as screenwriter and producer.
 Day will serve as executive producer of the film.

-Spanish singer, Rosalía, referenced Mr. Dan in the track, 'Combi Versace', from her third studio album, MOTOMAMI.
+Spanish singer Rosalía referenced Mr. Dan in the track "Combi Versace" from her third studio album, Motomami.

+In 2019 Dapper Dan was a guest judge on Project Runway for the street wear challenge; Season 17 Episode 5.

+Nicki Minaj references Dan in her verse on the Lil Uzi Vert track "Endless Fashion".

 Personal life

-Dapper Dan's first racial experience was hearing his parents talk about how the structure of white society was affecting them.

 Dan has had eight children with seven women: William Long, Daniel Day Jr., Danique Day, Aisha Day, Danielle Day, Malik Day, Tiffany White and Jelani Day, who is the brand manager for his father.